By Sanjeev Patel

 The sitting postures of Hatha Yoga are important as ideal postures for a correct practice of Pranayama and meditation, apart from limbering legs and hips, strengthening the back and improving the posture.
 They are the most efficient postures of the body to allow psychophysical energy to flow freely with maximum relief of tension.

-The Easy Posture or Sukhasana is the most approachable sitting posture and the most suitable to beginners or practitioners with knee, ankle or hip limitations.
+The Easy Posture or Sukhasana is the most approachable of the sitting postures and the most suitable to beginners or practitioners with knee, ankle or hip limitations.
 Simply sitting with a straight spine from tailbone to head, relaxed shoulders, bent legs and crossed ankles, knees relaxed and lowered to the floor or where reachable without strain.
 Always sitting firmly on the buttocks, each hand relaxing on the correspondent knee.
 Free and deep breathing.

 The Perfect Posture or Siddhasana is achieved by folding the legs with one heel touching the perineum area of the body (between genitals and anus) and the other heel pulled towards the pubic region with the sole of the foot resting in the fold made by calf and thigh of the lower leg.
 Back is straight and hands rest again on each correspondent knee.
 It’s called perfect for its great stability and it’s commonly used by Yogins in meditation.